 Common Causes of Amputation

-- Traffic accidents – When the human body is subjected to violent forces or slammed into hard surfaces in a collision, body parts can easily become crushed, mangled, torn, or cut off.
+- Traffic accidents – When the human body is subjected to violent forces or slammed into hard surfaces in a collision, body parts can quickly become crushed, mangled, torn, or cut off.

 - Sporting accidents – Amputations are most likely to affect athletes who engage in high-impact sports, such as skiing, snowboarding, ice hockey, football, and motocross.
 Blunt-force impacts, lacerations from sharp equipment, and crushing injuries from collisions can all lead to amputations.